tokenized/docs/concepts-operations.md

 Responses to messages are also sent on-chain.
 A response is either a confirmation of the action requested, or a Rejection message.
 All confirmation actions result in some change to the state, rules or terms of the contract.
 All response actions also have a timestamp embedded in the payload that represents the time that the smart contract first saw and processed the corresponding request action.
 These timestamps can be used for rebuilding the contract's state from the blockchain, even if there have been block reorganizations.

 When the contract finds that a request is in breach of the rules/T&C's that govern that contract, it will respond with a Rejection message.
 At this point it is up to the user's wallet to notify them of the rejection and for them to re-attempt the action in accordance with the rules.
-Most wallets that are configured to work with the Tokenized protocol, will be able to prevent users from sending actions that do not meet the contract's requirement.
+Most wallets that are configured to work with the Tokenized Protocol, will be able to prevent users from sending actions that do not meet the contract's requirement.
 For this reason, Rejection messages are expected to be rare.

 <a name="all-operations"></a>
 ## All Operations